petermekhaeil/petermekhaeil.com/src/posts/be-strong-like-your-code.md

 Common scenarios I see engineers (_and myself!_) faced without awareness:

 - **Hunched Shoulders** - Because the desk and chair are not aligned, so the shoulders become tensed for a long period of time while typing at the wrong height.
 - **Tensed Hips** Caused by long hours sitting down, the hips don't get any movement.
-Over time, the muscles tighten up and will cause injury when you need to partipate in an activity.
+Over time, the muscles tighten up and will cause injury when you need to participate in an activity.

-Some stretches I have picked over time to help with common tighteness from an extended period of sitting down in front of a computer:
+Some stretches I have picked over time to help with common tightness from an extended period of sitting down in front of a computer:

 - [Child's Pose](https://yogapose.com/pose/childs-pose){title="Child's Pose Yoga Movement"} to release tensions on your back.
 - [External Shoulder Rotations](https://orthoinfo.aaos.org/en/recovery/rotator-cuff-and-shoulder-conditioning-program){title="External Shoulder Rotations"} to stretch out your shoulders.